 - Experienced in both hand drawn and digital 2D animation in TV Paint.

 - Confident in running or facilitating creative workshops.

 - Comfortable in Adobe Photoshop, After Effects, and Premiere Pro.

--“Courage to make a Fool” animation will be part of the 'Show me the Animation' screening on June 12th in Bristol.
-It was also screened at Cardiff Independent Film Festival in May, and at the Cambridge Picture House, June 2016.
+-“Courage to make a Fool” animation was part of Gozo Film Festival held in Malta, at the end of August.
+It has also been screened at 'Show me the Animation' showcase on June 12th in Bristol, Cardiff Independent Film Festival in May 2017 , and at the Cambridge Picture House, June 2016.

 - This film was also screened at the New Designers Exhibition, and selected for 'New Designers Screening Prize' July, 2016.